Erin Blanchfield: Ultimate Fighting Championship

 The match with Taila Santos was rebooked and took place on August 26, 2023, at UFC Fight Night 225.
 Blanchfield won the bout via unanimous decision.

 Blanchfield faced Manon Fiorot on March 30, 2024, at UFC on ESPN 54.
 She lost the fight via unanimous decision.

-Blanchfield faced former two-time UFC Women's Strawweight Champion Rose Namajunas on November 2, 2024 in the main event at UFC Fight Night 246.
+Blanchfield faced former two-time UFC Women's Strawweight Champion Rose Namajunas on November 2, 2024, in the main event at UFC Fight Night 246.
 The bout was later shifted to the co-main event but remained five rounds.
 She won the fight by unanimous decision.

-Blanchfield was scheduled to face Maycee Barber in the main event on May 31, 2025 at UFC on ESPN 68.
+Blanchfield was scheduled to face Maycee Barber in the main event on May 31, 2025, at UFC on ESPN 68.
 At the weigh-ins, Barber weighed in at 126.5 pounds, half a pound over the women's flyweight non-title fight limit.
 The bout was set to be at catchweight and Barber was to be fined 20 percent of her purse which was to go to Blanchfield.
 However, minutes before the walkouts were to take place, Barber had to withdraw due to a medical issue involving a seizure and the bout was cancelled.

-Blanchfield faced Tracy Cortez in a rematch on November 15, 2025 at UFC 322.
+Blanchfield faced Tracy Cortez in a rematch on November 15, 2025, at UFC 322.
 She won the fight via a rear-naked choke submission in the second round.

+Blanchfield was scheduled to face Jasmine Jasudavicius on August 15, 2026, at UFC 330.
+However, Blanchfield withdrew due to injury and the bout was rescheduled for UFC Fight Night 291 which will take place on October 17, 2026.